TLCTC

 ],

-"generic_vulnerability_exploited": "Exploits human susceptibility to deception, trust, or urgency.",
+"generic_vulnerability_exploited": "Human susceptibility to deception, trust, ignorance, fear, urgency, authority bias, or curiosity",

 "attack_sequence_context": {